-- Probation officers may be office based, but they are expected to travel frequently around the local community within the working day.
-They may also visit clients in their homes.
+- You may be office based, but will travel locally during the working day.
+You may also visit clients in their homes.

-- Probation officers may be based in courts, in prisons or managing approved premises, which provide residential accommodation for offenders and ex-offenders.
+- You may be based in courts, in prisons or managing approved premises, which provide residential accommodation for offenders and ex-offenders.

 - Self-employment is not an option.
 However, PSOs and qualified probation officers can obtain temporary or sessional work.

 - Family friendly policies and practices are widely available, such as paid maternity and paternity leave and flexible working practices.
 Part-time work and job-share opportunities are available.